ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalfinance/psp.md

 ![](img/psp.png)

+DIGIFIN aims to provide PSP licences.
 A payment service provider (PSP) is a company which provides merchants with individual merchant accounts, helps them with merchant underwriting and payment processing but does not fund merchants directly.
-In order to become a PSP one needs a license with DIGIFIN.

-## Process
+## Provided architecture

 ![](img/psp3.png)

-Payment gateways
+Payment gateways:
 - Work as direct customer intercommunication
 - Connect different systems, such as card processing platforms and point of sale (POS) systems
 - Provide the connectivity for retailers to access their payment processors
 - Allow configuring the appropriate gateways in various ways for both in-store and online businesses

-Payment services
+Payment services:
 - Work in the background to facilitate the interaction of payment gateways
 - Transfer financial data between merchant accounts and gateways
 - Ensure all transactions are processed properly, efficiently, and quickly

-## How does PSP work?
+## How does a PSP work?

 ![](img/psp_how.png)